Leakage of power from dipole to higher multipoles due to non-symmetric WMAP beam: Simulation and Results from WMAP scan pattern

 \section{Simulation and Results from WMAP scan pattern}

-The simulations are done with a dipole map, similar to the CMB dipole.
-In the galactic coordinate the CMB dipole is oriented along $(l,b)=(264.31^{o},48.05^{o})$ and has an amplitude of $3.358\,$mK.
-The shape of the original dipole in the galactic and the ecliptic coordinate system are shown in Fig.\ref{fig:dipole}.
-For the conversion from Galactic to Ecliptic coordinate we have chosen the epoch $2000.0$.
+For analyzing the amount of power leakage, we use a dipole map, similar to the CMB dipole, which in the galactic coordinate is oriented along $(l,b)=(264.31^{o},48.05^{o})$ with an amplitude of $3.358\,$mK.
+The WMAP satellite scans the full sky once in 6 months.
+However, we consider a full year scan to guarantee all the symmetries.
+Healpix-2.15 \cite{healpix} is used for carrying out all the analysis.
+We use $N_{side}=256$.

-All the simulations are carried out with Healpix map having $N_{side}=256$.
-The values of the beam spherical harmonic coefficients i.e. $b_{r}$, $b_{i}$ along with the amount of power leakage are listed in the table \ref{tab:The-coefficients}.

-Our analysis shows that the temperature leaked from dipole into quadrupole varies for different beam maps.
-Also at this point we should reiterate that the coefficients involved are calculated considering the maximum sensitivity point of the beam to be the center.